shelkmike/Mabs/Additional_src/Flye/README.md

 * Contig paths output in Gfa + number of reads supporting each link (RC tag)
 * Update to minimap 2.18
 * Several rare bug fixes/other improvements

-### Flye 2.8.3 release (10 Feb 2021)
-* Reduced RAM consumption for some ultra-long ONT datasets
-* Fixed rare artificial sequence insertions on some ONT datasets
-* Assemblies should be largely identical to 2.8

-### Flye 2.8.2 release (12 Dec 2020)
-* Improvements in GFA output, much faster generation of large and tangled graphs
-* Speed improvements for graph simplification algorithms
-* A few minor bugs fixed
-* Assemblies should be largely identical to 2.8

-### Flye 2.8.1 release (02 Sep 2020)
-* Added a new option `--hifi-error` to control the expected error rate of HiFi reads (no other changes)

-### Flye 2.8 release (04 Aug 2020)
-* Improvements in contiguity and speed for PacBio HiFi mode
-* Using the `--meta` k-mer selection strategy in isolate assemblies as well.
-This strategy is more robust to drops in coverage/contamination and requires less memory
-* 1.5-2x RAM footprint reduction for large assemblies (e.g. human ONT assembly now uses 400-500 Gb)
-* Genome size parameter is no longer required (it is still needed for downsampling though `--asm-coverage`)
-* Flye now can occasionally use overlaps shorter than "minOverlap" parameter to close disjointing gaps
-* Various improvements and bugfixes

 Repeat graph